BrainMaestro/composer-git-hooks/README.md

 # composer-git-hooks
 > Manage git hooks easily in your composer configuration.
+This package makes it easy to implement a consistent project-wide usage of git hooks.

 ## Install